S

 Self-respect

-A self-respecting person does not let himself off easy.
+A self-respecting person does not let himself off easily.

 Selfishness